SusheelThapa/command/command/t/touch.md

 ### `-a`

-**description:**
+**Description:**

-it changes the access time of the file and does not change the modification time unless -m is also specified.
+It changes the access time of the file and does not change the modification time unless -m is also specified.

-**usage:**
+**Usage:**

-consider we want to change access time of a file `file1.txt`, make sure you are in the correct directory then:
+Consider we want to change access time of a file `file1.txt`, make sure you are in the correct directory then:

 ```shell
 touch -a file1.txt
 ```

-you can use the following command to check the updated time:
+You can use the following command to check the updated time:
 ```shell
 stat file1.txt
 ```
 ### `-c`

-**description:**
+**Description:**

-using this flag, it does not create the file if it does not already exist. no diagnostic messages are written concerning this condition. it is usually used with other flags.
+Using this flag, it does not create the file if it does not already exist. no diagnostic messages are written concerning this condition. it is usually used with other flags.

-**usage:**
+**Usage:**

-if we want to update the the access time of a file only if it exists then:
+If we want to update the the access time of a file only if it exists then:
 ```shell
 touch -c -a file1.txt
 ```

 ### `-d`

-**description:**
+**Description:**

-the `touch` command uses the `-d` option to set a timestamp using a date string. the date string is a flexible time format and accepts many different human-readable textual forms. some examples are:
+The `touch` command uses the `-d` option to set a timestamp using a date string. the date string is a flexible time format and accepts many different human-readable textual forms. some examples are:

 - calender dates `11 november 2023`.
 - time of day `9:08pm`.
 - days of the week `sunday`.
 - relative time `yesterday`, `next tuesday` etc.

-**usage:**
+**Usage:**

-let us use this flag to change the access and modify time of the file `file1.txt`:
+Let us use this flag to change the access and modify time of the file `file1.txt`:
 ```shell
 touch -d "8 march 2023" file1.txt
 ```
-also,
+Also,
 ```shell
 touch -d "yesterday" file1.txt
 ```

 ### `-m`

-**description:**
+**Description:**

-this flag is used to change modification time of the file. the `-m` option changes the modification time to the current timestamp by default.
+This flag is used to change modification time of the file. the `-m` option changes the modification time to the current timestamp by default.

-**usage:**
+**Usage:**

-if we want to update the the modificationtime of a file `file1.txt` then:
+If we want to update the the modificationtime of a file `file1.txt` then:
 ```shell
 touch -m file1.txt
 ```

 ### `-r`

-**description:**
+**Description:**

-the `touch` command offers a useful option to change a file's timestamp based on another file's timestamp.
+The `touch` command offers a useful option to change a file's timestamp based on another file's timestamp.

 **usage:**

-let's update timestamp of `file1.txt` using `file2.txt` as reference.
+Let's update timestamp of `file1.txt` using `file2.txt` as reference.

 ```shell
 touch -r <reference file> <file>